Skip to main content

 2 mentions Positive Neutral Negative

-• “The game features strategic, replayable gameplay.”
+• “Strategic, replayable gameplay.”

 • “The game is in an 'advanced' early access stage, and clearly, there's still room to improve and expand the story and replayability.”